jerrymaaan/backupbre/README.md

 # Backup Bre

-Does encrypted full-backups on your external device.
+Does encrypted full-backups on your external storage.
+For Windows.

 ## Requirements